ja88a/vrfs-go-merkletree/README.md

 ## Development status

-The depicted files' verification protocol on client side has not been finalized yet.
+The depicted files' verification protocol is implemented finalized.

-The remaining key challenge is about the efficient serialization of the MerkleTree Proofs to be communicated to clients on every request for a file download info and enable its verification, as well as for their DB storage.
+Efficient serialization of the MerkleTree Proofs might be further improved when they are persisted in the DB, on fileset upload verification/confirmation, then retrieved and communicated to clients on every file download info requests for later verification.

 A persistence layer for the VRFS Service is implemented via a distributed memory cache solution, using [Redis](https://redis.com/glossary/distributed-caching/).

 An additional DB ORM integration could be required, a NoSQL DB such as Mongo could do the job.

 The computation models and their settings for the backbone Merkle Tree reference is to be further refined and benchmarked, per the integration use case(s) and corresponding optimization